Introduction to SQL - 2 day course

 Subqueries,correlated subqueries, unions and inline views

-- Single row subqueries
+- Single row subqueries in SQL

-- Multi row subqueries
+- Multi row subqueries in SQL

-- Correlated subqueries
+- Correlated subqueries in SQL

 - UNIONs